-Bryson Tiller & Kehlani Get Cozy In New “Always Forever” Video & Fans Are Losing It
+Bryson Tiller & Kehlani Get Cozy In New ‘Always Forever’ Video & Fans Are Losing It

 “I post lengthy captions about all my friends.
 You would have to follow me to know that,” she wrote.

 For the record, Tiller has been in a relationship with model Kendra Bailey since 2018.
 The two share a daughter, Kelly Jade, who was born in December 2019.
-Meanwhile, Kehlani has recently broken things off with rapper YG.
+Meanwhile, Kehlani recently broke up with rapper YG.

 Shortly after the video dropped on Wednesday, fans on social media shared their thoughts on the clip, as well as Kehlani’s now-deleted post.
 Some fans thought the two looked great together, while others thought Kehlani’s Instagram was a bit too much.

-“If I was Bryson’s girl, Kehlani would have to catch these hands for that extra ass caption,” a fan wrote on Twitter.
+“If I was Bryson’s girl, Kehlani would have to catch these hands for that extra a** caption,” a fan wrote on Twitter.

 “My bisexual heart don’t even know to who to be more jealous of that Bryson kissing kehlani or that kehlani kissing Bryson,” another person tweeted.

-“still trying to recover from it,” a fan wrote on Twitter, referencing Kehlani and Tiller’s kissing scene.
+“Still trying to recover from it,” a fan wrote on Twitter, referencing Kehlani and Tiller’s kissing scene.

 “That Kehlani post she made for Bryson Tiller has me a little taken back,” another fan tweeted.

 “Always Forever” is part of Tiller’s latest LP, Anniversary.
-The project, which released on October 2, also includes tracks such as “I’m Read For You,” “Things Change,” “Inhale,” and “Outta Time,” along with a guest appearance from Drake.
+The project, which was released on October 2, also includes tracks such as “I’m Ready For You,” “Things Change,” “Inhale,” and “Outta Time,” along with a guest appearance from Drake.

-Meanwhile, Kehlani is gearing up to drop the deluxe version of her latest album It Was Good Until It Wasn’t, which originally released in May.
+Meanwhile, Kehlani is gearing up to drop the deluxe version of her latest album, It Was Good Until It Wasn’t, which was originally released in May.